ionos-spectre/spectre-core/README.md

 ## Modules

 With the core framework you can run any tests you like, by writing plain Ruby code.
-However, there are additional helper modules, you can use, to make you Specs more readable.
+However, there are additional helper modules, you can use, to make your *specs* more readable.

 All `spectre/*` modules are automatically loaded, if no modules are defined in the `spectre.yml` explicitly.